-The Instituto de Salud Mental de la Abogacía – Mental Health Institute of Legal Profession (ISMA-MHILP) is an organization devoted to the lawyers’ and law students’ wellbeing.
+The Mental Health Institute of Legal Professions (ISMA) is an independent organization devoted to the legal professionals’ and law students’ wellbeing.

-The aims of the ISMA-MHILP are built around three phases:
+The aims of ISMA are built around three phases:

-Phase 1: Radiography of legal professions and law students
+Phase 1: The ‘radiography’ of legal professionals and law students.

 1st.
-To ascertain lawyers’ and law students’ state of mental health through surveys and interviews that will be drafted by the Scientific Committee.
-The official materials of the ISMA-MHILP will have the following names:
+To ascertain legal professionals’ and law students’ state of mental health through surveys and interviews which will be drafted by the Scientific Committee.
+The official materials of ISMA will have the following names:

 Both surveys will be drafted by professionals of psychology and psychiatry.
 Taking as a reference the official tests (example: Goldberg Test GHQ-28), the Scientific Committee will include the specialties of each collective above-mentioned in other complementary materials.

 2nd.
-To identify which are the psychosocial risk factors associated with legal professions and law students.
+To identify which are the psychosocial risk factors associated with legal professions and legal studies.

-Phase 2: To foster lawyers’ and law students’ wellbeing
+Phase 2: The fostering legal professionals’ and law students’ well-being.

 4th.
 To fight against stigma and discriminatory practices suffered by legal professionals and law students because of mental health problems through awareness campaigns and specific programs.

 5th.
-To encourage help-seeking behaviors when some lawyer and law student need it.
+To encourage help-seeking behaviors when some lawyer or law student needs it.

 6th.
 To foster the feminine leadership within the legal professions and to break the “glass ceiling” through the establishment of strategic alliances with associations of female lawyers.

 9th.
-To inform about the studies, investigations, and works carried out in other countries concerning the mental health of the legal profession and law students.
-Furthermore, following the Anglo-Saxon model, an Observatory of Therapeutic Jurisprudence will be created.
+To inform about the studies, investigations, and works carried out in other countries concerning legal professionals’ and law students’ mental health.

 10th.
-To verify the fulfillment of the organizational policies recommended by the Wellbeing Committee by those organizations voluntarily subjected to ISMA-MHILP’s control.
-The fulfillment of such policies will be duly acknowledged by the ISMA-MHILP, using any certification.
+To verify the fulfillment of the organizational policies recommended by the Well-Being Committee by those organizations voluntarily subjected to ISMA’s control.
+The fulfillment of such policies will be duly acknowledged by the ISMA, using any certification.